 Joshua Wong, Alex Chow, and Nathan Law

 Joshua Wong, Alex Chow, and Nathan Law are three prominent student activists who played a leading role in the 2014 Occupy Central Movement in Hong Kong.
-All three were imprisoned in August 2017 on charges, initially levelled in 2015, of “unlawful assembly” or “incitement to take part in assembly” stemming from their roles in the protest at Hong Kong Civic Square in September 2014.
-As of November 7, 2017, all three have been released on bail and are waiting for their appeals trial.
+All three were imprisoned in August 2017 on charges, initially leveled in 2015, of “unlawful assembly” or “incitement to take part in assembly” stemming from their roles in the protest at Hong Kong Civic Square in September 2014.
+Since winning their appeals, Hong Kong authorities have continued to harass the activists through filing further court appeals and pursuing criminal prosecution.

 Joshua Wong, Alex Chow, and Nathan Law are prominent youth activists who, in 2014, emerged as key leaders in the pro-democracy Occupy Central Movement in Hong Kong.
 The Occupy Central Movement, better known as the “Umbrella Protests,” was a city-wide civil disobedience movement in which tens of thousands of Hong Kongers took to the streets for months.

-Joshua Wong is the founder of the political party Demosistō, while Nathan Law is a former congressman (who was controversially removed from his post mere months after being elected) and Alex Chow is the former secretary general of the Hong Kong Federation of Students who is due to begin his doctoral studies at the University of California, Berkeley.
+Joshua Wong is the founder of the political party Demosistō, while Nathan Law is a former congressman (who was controversially removed from his post mere months after being elected) and Alex Chow is the former secretary general of the Hong Kong Federation of Students who is pursuing his doctoral studies at the University of California, Berkeley.